Table of Contents

-For the latest information about developments related to Publication 926, such as legislation enacted after it was published, go to www.irs.gov/pub926.
+For the latest information about developments related to Pub.
+926, such as legislation enacted after it was published, go to IRS.gov/pub926.

-Credit reduction states. .
-A state that has not repaid money it borrowed from the federal government to pay unemployment benefits is a “credit reduction state.”
+Credit reduction states.
+A state that hasn't repaid money it borrowed from the federal government to pay unemployment benefits is a “credit reduction state.”
 The Department of Labor (DOL) determines these states.
-If an employer pays wages that are subject to the unemployment tax laws of a credit reduction state, that employer must pay additional federal unemployment tax.
-If you paid any wages that are subject to the unemployment compensation laws in any credit reduction state, your FUTA tax credit is reduced.
+If you paid any wages that are subject to the unemployment compensation laws in any credit reduction state, your federal unemployment (FUTA) tax credit is reduced.
 See the Instructions for Schedule H (Form 1040) for more information.

-This publication will help you decide whether you have a household employee and, if you do, whether you need to pay federal employment taxes (social security tax, Medicare tax, federal unemployment tax (FUTA), and federal income tax withholding).
+This publication will help you decide whether you have a household employee and, if you do, whether you need to pay federal employment taxes (social security tax, Medicare tax, FUTA, and federal income tax withholding).
 It explains how to figure, pay, and report these taxes for your household employee.
 It also explains what records you need to keep.

 This publication also tells you where to find out whether you need to pay state unemployment tax for your household employee.

 Tax Forms and Publications